Sompura Salat

-Sompura Salat are a Hindu stone-worker community of Gujarat, They are also found in southern Rajasthan, specially in the Mewar region.
-Their origin is said to be from Prabhas Patan famous for the Somnath temple.
+Sompura Salat Brahmin are a Hindu Brahmin stone-worker community of Gujarat, They are also found in southern Rajasthan, specially in the Mewar region.
+Their origin is said to be from Prabhas Patan famous for the Somnath temple and descendants of Vishwakarma.
 The term "salat" is derived from Shilavat, the old term for a temple architect.
+They are party of Sompura Brahmin community only but with focus on architecture.

 Culture

 Members of this clan took up artistic and masonry works as their occupation.
 They maintain clan exogamy as a strict rule for marriage.

 The community is vegetarian in diet and also avoids eating onions, garlic, white cucumber and lentils.
 They worship Ashapura Mata as their clan deity.
 They are a Shivaite community and worship Shiva as chief deity.
 They, however, also observe many Hindu festivals like Uthasini, Ramanavami, Janamashtmi, Holi, Diwali while Shivaratri and Navaratri are the main festivals for the community.

 Occupation

 They are specialized in temple masonry works, artistic carvings and sculpting as well as artistic stone shaping works, especially in works of idol-making.
 Among the notable architecture built by them are Hawa Mahal, the royal palace near Wadhwan built for the Sultanate of Gujarat and more recently the Somnath Temple built after independence of India.